 Before I start making the barber-pole wooden pen the block has to be handmade.
 Select two contrasting kinds of wood, I like to use Sapelle and sycamore or maple.
 Rip on the table saw to about 6mm for the bands on the pen, these will appear larger when cutting at an angle for the segmented design,

 by about 32mm high and the length depends on the size of the block you want.
 By making the strips 32mm I can use for pens or razor handles.
 Ripping stock like this on the table saw can be wasteful with the saw blade producing a 4mm kerf so you could either use a thin kerf blade or rip on the bandsaw and thickness on the planer.

-once dry rip to size on the bandsaw for the size of blank you need.
+Once dry rip to size on the bandsaw for the size of blank you need.
 You can use hand tools for all the rough sizing of

-With the parts drilled and tubes glued in place and left over night to dry, no point in rushing or you will just spoil things.
-For wood pens I use polyurethane glue, for corian its superglue and for resin pens I use a two-part epoxy.
+With the parts drilled and tubes glued in place and left overnight to dry, no point in rushing or you will just spoil things.
+For wood pens, I use polyurethane glue, for Corian its super glue and for resin pens, I use a two-part epoxy.

-With the pen barrels turned to shape it's just a matter of assembling all the components.
+With the pen, barrels turned to shape it's just a matter of assembling all the components.

-And finally the finished segmented design barber pole pen.
+And finally the finished segmented barber-pole pen.

 and the Mach 3 razor handle